Azubi-Africa/Career_Accelerator_LP2-Classifcation/README.md

 Your task is to understand the data and prepare it for model building.
 Your analysis or methods should incorporate the following steps.

-1. Data Processing - Importing the relevant libraries and modules, Cleaning of Data, Check data types, Encoding Data labels etc.
+1. Hypothesis formation and Data Processing - Importing the relevant libraries and modules, Cleaning of Data, Check data types, Encoding Data labels etc.

 2. Data Evaluation -- Perform bivariate and multivariate analysis, EDA